KHortonMC/L07-RedBlackTreeVisualizer/readme.md

 ![test0A.png](src/main/resources/test0A.png)

 Inserting 75 has caused us to violate Rule 4, RED nodes may not have RED children.
 However, in this case, since the Parent & Pibling are both red, they can simply be recolored to BLACK.

+_Important: The grandparent can be now colored RED!
+This is also a good place to try to balance the grandparent!_

 Add logic to the fixInsert method to handle this condition.
 ![test0B.png](src/main/resources/test0B.png)